idelium/idelium-cl/README.md

 ### Selenium

-For configure idelium-cl for test web application with chrome,firefox, windows, safari:
+For configure idelium-cli for test web application with chrome,firefox, windows, safari:

 https://www.selenium.dev/documentation/webdriver/

 ### Appium

-For configure idelium-cl for test native, hybrid and mobile web apps with iOS, Android and Windows:
+For configure idelium-cli for test native, hybrid and mobile web apps with iOS, Android and Windows:

 https://appium.io/